ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day2.rst

 .. activecode:: linearSearch2DArrays
    :language: java
+   :autograde: unittest

    What will the following code print?
-Can you change the code to work for a String 2D array?
+Can you change the code to work for a String 2D array instead of an int array?
+Note that the indices row and col will still be ints.
    ~~~~
    public class Search
    {